MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dhcpserver/Set-DhcpServerv4OptionDefinition.md

 ```

 ### -OptionId
-Speciifes the numeric identifier (ID) of the option definition being modified.
+Specifies the numeric identifier (ID) of the option definition being modified.

 ```yaml
 Type: UInt32